Flatiron Research Fellow, Center for Computational Quantum Physics

 - Sharing expertise and providing training and guidance to CCQ staff and visitors as needed.

-This position will be based, and have a principal office or workspace, at the foundation in New York City.
+This position will be based, and have a principle office or workspace, at the foundation in New York City.

 Related Skills & Other Requirements